yhjifeng/rice-doc/docs/PlayerTask/en_US/add.md

 ## Example
 Description:
 ```
 The logic of this plugin is:
-1. first have a mission goal and mission reward
+1. first have a mission objective and a mission reward
 2. then multiple quest objectives and quest rewards are combined to create a quest
-3. the task is now divided into two categories, a npc task, a daily task (1.6.0 +)
+3. the quests are now divided into two categories, one for npc and one for daily quests (1.6.0+)
-4. note, in order to be compatible with rpg items, so please be sure to keep the durability of the handheld items for full, otherwise there will be synthesized items but the task did not +1 problem, that is because the durability did not match the
+4. note, in order to be compatible with rpg items, please make sure to keep the durability of the item you are holding full, otherwise you will have the problem of synthesizing the item but the quest is not +1, because the durability is not matched.
 ```

-Suppose we want to create a task
+Suppose we want to create a quest
-Task name: &f[&eNewbie task&f]
+Mission Name: Newbie Mission

 Requirement 1: Synthesize 3 diamond blocks
 Requirement 2: Dig 10 diamond mines